Hurle156/NBA_Team_database_creator/README.md

 You will need the newest version of chromedriver and will need to update the chromedriver path to match your system.

+There are two files with mostly the same code as I prefer to write and edit code in Jupyter Notebooks before everything is consolidated into a single .py file.